eMoflon/emoflon-core/emfcodegenerator/README.md

 	* EDataType

 ## Functionality in future releases
-* Containment of EReference and EAttribute is not provided yet
 * Replacements for EList and similar sub-types
 * proper interfacing to call generator
 * TBA